kazabooboo/gizra.com/_posts/2013-10-24-why-openscholar-is-the-right-choice.md

 ---
 layout: post
-title: "Why OpenScholar Is the Right Choice"
+title: Why OpenScholar Is the Right Choice
 description: ""
-category:
+category: null
-tags: [OpenScholar, Drupal-planet]
+tags:
+  - OpenScholar
+  - "Drupal-planet"
+published: true
 ---

 ## Is this Blog post for me?

 * Are you running a university site?